Vehicle license plates of the United States: Department-specific examples

+Federal Bureau of Prison plates start with J (for Department of Justice) followed by 3 numbers, and a 3 letter code indicating which federal prison the vehicle is attached to except for inmate transfer buses which are assigned the code BUS.

+All US government plates have a fixed expiration of 8 years, 6 months after issuance.

+Starting in 2015 with 2023 expiring plates, US Government plates now have a small letter A or B in the bottom left corner of the plate allowing for the inventorying of both front and rear plates.

 State-specific examples

 Many states issue license plates to members of certain professions who require some sort of special privileges, such as parking or going behind police lines.
-Examples include plates for members of the press, doctors, nurses, EMTs, paramedics, volunteer firemen, judges, medical examiners, and elected officials.
+Examples include plates for members of the press, doctors, nurses, EMTs, paramedics, volunteer firefighters, judges, medical examiners, and elected officials.

 Some states use a distinctive color scheme to differentiate the plates from the regular issue.
 For example, in Virginia, state government license plates use the format "12-345S" and have a light blue background, while local government license plates use the format "123-456L" and have a tan background.
 The standard issue has a white background and a different numbering scheme.
-In Vermont, municipal government plates have a red background instead of the usual green background; State Police plates are green with yellow lettering instead of white, matching the color scheme of VSP patrol vehicles.
-Other state owned vehicles use brown with white lettering.
+In Vermont, municipal government plates have a red background instead of the usual green background with the letters "MUN" stacked to the right of the serial; State Police plates are green with yellow lettering instead of white, matching the color scheme of VSP patrol vehicles.
+Other state owned vehicles use the standard green background, with the word "STATE" diagonally appearing before the serial.

 In Florida, government vehicles have a black-on-yellow scheme.

 Old California government plates have the letter "E" inside of either an octagon or a diamond, which are no longer issued, but still valid.
 Old government vehicles will either have a diamond or octagon before 6 random digits while newer government vehicles say ¨CA EXEMPT" at the top of the license plate in red instead of the regular ¨California¨ in red cursive and will have seven random digits, beginning with the number "1".

 In Colorado, government vehicles affix a "GVT" code vertically before the plate number.

 Governmental vehicles in North Carolina are issued permanent black-on-yellow (state-owned) or black-on-orange/aluminum (all other governmental) license plates, however vehicles belonging to the State Highway Patrol are sometimes registered with normal passenger car plates or with special vanity plates (with stamped years instead of stickers) similar to normal plates, with the prefix SHP before a unique number (i.e. SHP1234).
 Government vehicles with black-on-orange/aluminum are the police (including sheriff and undercover police vehicles), school buses, public transportation buses, postal services, and county vehicles.

+In North Dakota, government vehicles have the standard background and affix the code "OFCL" vertically before the plate number.
+The plate number begins with SF for which stands for State Fleet (example: SF1234).